Are you looking for Trello alternatives and don’t know where to start?

 Asana has consistently been a crowd favorite Trello alternative and competitor.

 Asana is a project and task management tool that makes team collaboration and communication a breeze.
 With Asana, you can assign tasks, view progress, have conversations all in one place.
 Asana is a fast, responsive, beautiful-looking, and feature-rich application.

 You can share notes, attachments, follow and ‘like’ tasks, add due dates, and receive email notifications when a task is assigned to you or if someone on your team has made changes to the task or project.

-Asana makes it easy to add files to tasks, with size up to 100MB and the best part is there’s no storage limit.
+Asana makes it easy to add files to tasks, with a size up to 100MB and the best part is there’s no storage limit.
 With plenty of third-party integrations like Dropbox, Hipchat, Zendesk, Jira, and much more, Asana enhances your productivity and helps you handle all your operations from a single tool.

 Pricing: Asana is free for up to 15 users and offers unlimited projects, tasks, and conversations.
 Pro versions start at $10.99/month.